gwat95/EYF-Documentation/README.md

 # Website 5

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.

 ### Installation